snowman-repos/book/project_managers/README.md

 ### Sprint Reviews

 Don't worry, this isn't another type of meeting you have to have.
 This is just for you.
 As a web project manager, you'll likely be spending most of your time gathering data and applying it to detailed documentation.
 That's because data is used to drive decisions.
 At all stages of a web project we should be measuring how well we're coming along, not just in terms of adherence to schedule and budget, but to what extent we're on track to meet the project goals.
 Have the required features actually been completed to specifications?
 Does the solution work?
-At the end of each sprint you have the opportunity to experiment with the work produced, proactively spotting issues and identifying areas for improvement and prioritisation.
+At the end of each sprint you have the opportunity to play around with the work produced, proactively spotting issues and identifying areas for improvement and prioritisation.
+Indeed if you do find anything you think needs more work, you may have to call another meeting.
+Areas you'll have to consider, always referencing the pre-stated KPIs, are:

+* **Aesthetic design**: is the look and feel consistent with the tone of the project and the previously completed work?
+Will the project owner like it?
+Will the users like it?
+*

 - design review
 - code review